Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Related Work

 \section{Related Work}

 Despite the vast research literature on SBST and the considerable number of surveys on the topic (e.g., ~\cite{5210118,DBLP:journals/soco/KhariK19,NELSON2009345,DBLP:conf/pts/KluckZWN19,7102580,brunetto2021introducing}), we did not find any existing work classifying fitness functions into automatically generated and manually defined.
 In addition, we are not aware of any work proposing a framework that combines these two types of fitness functions.
-Therefore, this section summarizes related work targeting either \emph{automatically generated} or \emph{manually defined} fitness functions.
+Therefore, this section summarizes related work targeting \emph{automatically generated} fitness functions, \emph{manually defined} fitness functions, and \emph{multi-objective} fitness functions.

 \emph{Automated generation} of fitness function techniques often compute fitness functions from logic-based specifications (e.g.,~\cite{fainekos2009robustness,fainekos2006robustness,Donze2010,Pant2017,menghi2019generating}).
 Well established SBST tools, such as \Breach~\cite{Breach}, \staliro~\cite{S-Taliro}, \Aristeo~\cite{Aristeo}, and \FalStar~\cite{Falstar}, rely on these fitness functions.
 For each atomic proposition, these fitness functions typically compute a value indicating a satisfaction degree for the proposition at every time instant.
-There are alternative ways to compute fitness values associated with temporal operators, such as the use of min and max operators~\cite{fainekos2009robustness,fainekos2006robustness}, distance operators computing smooth approximations of the min and max operators (e.g.,~\cite{Pant2017}), arithmetic and geometric mean along a time interval (e.g.,~\cite{Mehdipour2019,Lindemann2019,Varnai2020}), cumulative values over a time horizon (e.g.,~\cite{Haghighi2019}).
+There are alternative ways to compute fitness values associated with temporal operators, such as the use of $\texttt{min}$ and $\texttt{max}$ operators~\cite{fainekos2009robustness,fainekos2006robustness}, distance operators computing smooth approximations of the $\texttt{min}$ and $\texttt{max}$ operators (e.g.,~\cite{Pant2017}), arithmetic and geometric mean along a time interval (e.g.,~\cite{Mehdipour2019,Lindemann2019,Varnai2020}), cumulative values over a time horizon (e.g.,~\cite{Haghighi2019}).
 Some approaches also consider perturbations that may shift the signal values over time to compute the fitness value (e.g.,~\cite{Donze2010}).